 Checkout Kraken wallets and

 . other offerings here 2.
-Coinbase: Easiest to Use Online Wallet is an online cryptocurrency exchange and brokerage that offers users a browser-based exchange UI alongside a dedicated mobile app for iOS and Android.
+Coinbase: The Most Robust Online Wallet is an online cryptocurrency exchange and brokerage that offers users a browser-based exchange UI alongside a dedicated mobile app for iOS and Android.
 The Coinbase wallet supports a diverse range of cryptocurrencies, and integrates a number of features that allow users to participate in ICOs, access airdrops, or interact with decentralized applications.
 Coinbase

 Like Kraken, Coinbase is not considered a secure wallet, as the user private keys are withheld.
 Security features include two-factor authentication, as well as access to a 12-word recovery phrase that allows users to recover lost wallets.